 \subsection{Good moduli spaces}

-In this section, we collect some useful results about the structure of a certain class of Artin stacks, namely those with affine diagonal admitting good moduli spaces, following the theory developed by Alper \'{e}t al. All the material of the section can be found in \cite{GoodAlper} and \cite{Alper}.
+We now collect some useful results about the structure of a certain class of Artin stacks, namely those with affine diagonal admitting a good moduli space, following the theory developed by Alper \'{e}t al. All the material of the section can be found in \cite{GoodAlper} and \cite{Alper}.

-We have the following definition. \begin{defi} \emph{\cite[Definition~4.1]{GoodAlper}} A morphism $\pi \colon \mM \to Y$, where $\mM$ is an Artin stack and $Y$ an algebraic space, is a good moduli space for $\mM$ if the following hold: \begin{enumerate} \item $\pi$ is quasi-compact and $\pi_* \colon \QCoh(\mM) \to \QCoh(Y)$ is exact. \item The natural map $\oO_Y \to \pi_* \oO_\mM$ is an isomorphism. \end{enumerate} \end{defi} The intuition behind the introduction of the notion of good moduli space is that stacks $\mM$ that admit good moduli spaces behave like quotient stacks $[X^{ss}/G]$ obtained from GIT with good moduli space given by the map $[X^{ss}/G] \to X \git G$.
+We have the following definition of a good moduli space. \begin{definition} \emph{\cite[Definition~4.1]{GoodAlper}} A morphism $q \colon \mM \to Y$, where $\mM$ is an Artin stack and $Y$ an algebraic space, is a good moduli space for $\mM$ if the following hold: \begin{enumerate} \item $q$ is quasi-compact and $q_* \colon \QCoh(\mM) \to \QCoh(Y)$ is exact. \item The natural map $\oO_Y \to q_* \oO_\mM$ is an isomorphism. \end{enumerate} \end{definition} The intuition behind the introduction of the notion of good moduli space is that stacks $\mM$ that admit good moduli spaces behave like quotient stacks $[X^{ss}/G]$ obtained from Geometric Invariant Theory (GIT) with good moduli space morphism given by the map $[X^{ss}/G] \to X \git G$.
 In this sense, it is a generalization of GIT quotients for stacks.